 Salt has natural preservatives for marinating foods.
 It is also good for removing stains and grease.
 The salt also can be a teeth whitening and can prevent of bad breath.

 When using Crest Whitestrips (and using their $7.00 coupon, of course), don't throw away the little whitening part that doesn't peel off.
-Instead, use scissors to cut it to fit your teeth, then apply as usual.
-You can get 50% more use out of the strips this way!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.